Eric-HSIEH/R/README.md

 # R
-Here are my exercises of R language,and they are sorted by topic.
+Here are my exercises of data visualization by using R language,and they are sorted by topic.

 Please look around,and I hope you can find something may can help.